wronah/introduction-to-programming-wsei/README.md

-# WprowadzenieDoProgramowaniaWSEI
+# University class

-1st semester class lessons
+This is a repository for class at WSEI.
+(C# basics)